jruns/wordpress-detector/README.md

 # wordpress-detector
-A simple chrome extension that lets you know if you're current tab is a WordPress site.
+A simple chrome extension notifying of a WordPress site in your current tab.